jdigger/git-process/README.md

    as save your work on the server, do "`git sync`".
     * That will merge in the changes that have occurred in "`origin/master`" and then push the result to the "`feature_branch`" branch to the server.
-3. When you feel your work is ready for others to look at, do another "`git sync`" to post your changes to the server, and then "`git pull-request`" to ask someone to review your changes.
+3. When you feel your work is ready for others to look at, do "`git pull-request`" to ask someone to review your changes.
+    * If no name or number is provided, it is assumed that you want to create a new pull request with the same name as the current branch.
+    * Any changes you make via "`git sync`" are automatically reflected in the pull request.
+4. As a reviewer, to see a pull-request, do "`git pull-request ##`" (where "##" is the pull request number) to check out the branch associated with the pull request in your repository.
-4. If you get the thumbs up from the code-review, use "`git to-master`".
+5. If you get the thumbs up from the code-review, use "`git to-master`".
     * This will merge and push your changes into "`origin/master`", closing the pull request.
 5. If you still need to make changes, do so and use "`git sync`" to keep your branch on the server for that feature updated with your work until all issues have been resolved.